seanmartin59/Habit-Tracker/status.md

 # Habit Tracker Project Status

 ## Current Status
 The Habit Tracker app has been developed with React Native, Expo, TypeScript, and Firebase integration.
 The app allows users to add habits, view them on the home screen, and mark them as completed.
-However, we're currently experiencing issues with the Firebase integration, specifically with the habit completion functionality.
+We've resolved the initial Firebase connection issue, but we're still experiencing problems with the habit completion functionality.

 ## Issues Encountered

+### ✅ Resolved: Firebase Connection Issue
+- **Symptom**: App showed "Failed to load habits.
+Please check your connection and try again."
+- **Cause**: Firebase security rules had a time constraint that was preventing database access
+- **Solution**: Updated Firebase security rules to remove the time constraint, allowing unconditional access for development

 ### Primary Issue: Habit Completion Not Working
 - **Symptom**: When clicking the button to mark a habit as completed (either from the home screen or habit detail screen), the UI shows an animation but the completion status is not being saved to Firebase.